We are delighted to announce the shortlist for our Brand of The Year 2024

 Vinted

-Another brand that has recorded its first year in profit, the second-hand fashion marketplace has returned 60% growth year on year.
-Employing customer data and innovation to propel its success, it uses marketing to focus on its ease of use, tapping into sustainability and cost-of-living challenges.
-A focus on creative and inclusive storytelling that is never preachy, while helping to mitigate the harm of fast, cheap fashion, has proved a winner with consumers.
-Expansion into designer and luxury fashion, working with influencers and successful sponsorships with Hollyoaks and Big Brother, Vinted has become a brand that has multi-generational appeal.
+Another brand seeing its first year in profit in 2023, the C2C second-hand fashion marketplace has shown 61% revenue growth year on year.
+Using customer data and innovation to propel its success, it uses marketing to highlight its ease of use, tapping into expanding items’ life and addressing cost-of-living challenges.
+A focus on creative and inclusive storytelling that is never preachy, while helping to make second-hand the first choice has proved a winner with consumers.
+Expansion into designer and luxury fashion, but also recently electronics, while working with influencers and successful sponsorships such as Hollyoaks and Big Brother, Vinted has become a brand that has multi-generational appeal.

 Join us at our Annual Dinner on 26 November to crown the winner via live vote and to celebrate the ingenuity, passion and drive of our industry.